Vaguery/tablecloth/docs/index.md

 Given a set of boxes, return an integer that represents the number of different "altitudes" in the whole skyline function.
 In other words, how many different horizontal lines comprise it, for all `x` values?

-In the example, given five boxes, the answer would be `4`.
+In the example, given five boxes, the answer would be `5`.
+There are five different heights (including the tabletop, which is `0`) in the entire skyline.

 ### skyline histogrammer